CraboJado/Liting_QIU_Groupomania/readme.md

 ## How to start the projet:
 1. clone project to your local machine <br>
-clone the current version on main branch : https://github.com/CraboJado/Liting_QIU_Groupomania.git run git clone in gitbash or commande line
+clone the current version on main branch : https://github.com/CraboJado/Liting_QIU_Groupomania.git <br>
+run git clone in gitbash or commande line

 2. configuration at Backend: